 Driver Improvement Regulated Program FAQs

-The Department of Driver Services (DDS) regulates Driver Improvement Clinics (DI) also referred to as Defensive Driving Clinics (DDC).
+The Department of Driver Services (DDS) regulates Driver Improvement Clinics.
+It is also referred to as Defensive Driving Clinics (DDC).
 All clinics must provide standard instructions from one of the DDS approved curriculums.
 Currently, five curriculums have been approved for use in Georgia DDC clinics.
-Instructors must successfully complete a comprehensive training class from one of the five approved curriculums prior to being licensed by DDS.
+Instructors must complete a comprehensive training class from one of the five curriculum.
+These instructors can then be licensed by DDS.

 1. How do I become certified as a driver improvement instructor and/or a driver improvement clinic?

 You may visit the Driver Improvement Regulated Program page for information and applications.
-Please include all required documents on the application checklist when you submit it to the Regulatory Compliance Division.
-All clinic owners/corporate officers and instructor applicants are required to submit electronic fingerprints through the Georgia Applicant Processing System as part of the application process.
+Please include all required documents on the application checklist.
+Then, you must submit it to the Regulatory Compliance Division.
+All clinic owners/corporate officers and instructor applicants are required to submit electronic fingerprints through the Georgia Applicant Processing System.

 2. I was fingerprinted when I initially became certified.
 Why do I need to be fingerprinted again for recertification?